 Other Lorikeet skills available via MCP

 The same skill-invocation pattern works for non-simulation tasks.
-Replacecreate-simulations with the relevant skill name:
+Replace create-simulations with the relevant skill name:

 | Skill | Purpose |